 14 Die As Italy Cable Car Plummets

-Rescue workers evacuated passengers from the line’s other cable car, which was on its way down and remained suspended, police said.
+Alpine rescue teams and search helicopters went to the scene.
+Passengers were evacuated from the line’s other cable car, which was on its way down and remained suspended, police said.

-The plane was an EA-6B Marine Prowler, stationed at the U.S. air base in Aviano, about 60 miles east of the ski resort, said Senior Airman Monte Volk, a spokesman at the base.
+The plane was an EA-6B Marine Prowler, stationed at the U.S. air base in Aviano, about 60 miles east of the scene of the accident, said Senior Airman Monte Volk, a spokesman at the base.

-Volk said the plane was on a ``low-level training mission″ when the accident occurred at 3:15 p.m.
+Volk said the plane was on a ``low-level training mission″ when the accident occured at 3:15 p.m.
 He said it was unclear what caused the accident.

-The cable car had just begun its ascent from the base at Cavalese, at an altitude of 3,000 feet, and was heading toward a mid-station when it fell, said Alessia Dezugliana, an employee of the Alpe Cermis ski area.
-The cable car’s destination is at an altitude of 6,000 feet.
+The cabin had just begun its ascent from the base at Cavalese, at an altitude of about 3,000 feet, and was heading toward a mid-station when it fell, said Alessia Dezugliana, an employee of the Alpe Cermis ski area.
+The cable car’s destination sits at an altitude of 6,000 feet.

 An accident at the same cable car line in March 1976 killed 42 people.
 Blame for that accident was laid on the suspension of an automatic safety system.